 “This will not be achieved without enhancing the membership in both categories.
 Only this will enable the Council to effectively manage today’s global conflicts and increasingly complex and interconnected global challenges it faces today,” she added.

-The G4, according to Ambassador Kamboj, have repeatedly called for single, unified text and new working procedures to ensure an inclusive, open, and transparent process that includes webcasting, record-keeping, and adherence to the General Assembly’s norms of procedure.
+The G4, according to Ambassador Kamboj, have repeatedly called for a single, unified text and new working procedures to ensure an inclusive, open, and transparent process that includes webcasting, record-keeping, and adherence to the General Assembly’s norms of procedure.

-The only way to break the cycle of repeating well-known positions, which has been the IGN’s signature in recent years, she claimed, is through single, condensed text, preferably with attribution.
+The only way to break the cycle of repeating well-known positions, which has been the IGN’s signature in recent years, she claimed, is through a single, condensed text, preferably with attribution.

-India’s senior diplomat reiterated the G4’s stance, stating that the four countries support the need for comprehensive reform of the Security Council, including an increase in seats in both categories of membership, equitable regional representation, more open and inclusive working procedures, and improved relations with other countries including UN general assembly.
+India’s senior diplomat reiterated the G4’s stance, stating that the four countries support the need for a comprehensive reform of the Security Council, including an increase in seats in both categories of membership, equitable regional representation, more open and inclusive working procedures, and improved relations with other countries including UN general assembly.